ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/fa.md

 ## Prerequisites

-Build your application and setup the Android device as described in the [Streamline](../streamline) instructions.
+Build your application, and setup the Android device as described in the [Streamline](../streamline) instructions.

 ## Connect to the device